After a false start, Westworld Awakening is coming together as a real VR game

 Foshko: Identity plays a significant role in Westworld, obviously.
 There’s always the idea of the untrustworthy narrator, or that’s what they called it in college.
 That plays heavily not just in the show, but also with us.
 Whatever Kate thinks she remembers may not be the thing that is.
 Her journey, part of it is to reclaim who she is and who she was, to empower her to be who she’s going to be.

-GamesBeat: With season two and three we’re getting outside of Westworld.
+GamesBeat: With Season 2 and three we’re getting outside of Westworld.
 Is this entirely inside Westworld?

 Foshko: This is inside, yes.

-Clark: These are events preceding and parallel with season two.
+Clark: These are events preceding and parallel with Season 2.
 The particular story we tell is tied specifically to those moments and those beats as an adjacent plot.

 Foshko: The insight is just deeper.

-GamesBeat: Does it lead down a particular path within the timeframe of season two?
+GamesBeat: Does it lead down a particular path within the timeframe of Season 2?

 Foshko: It’s within the timeframe, yeah.
 It’s right around the second uprising, before and during the second uprising.
 It’s meant to coincide with those events.
 Kate’s story comes to a satisfying conclusion for her arc, but it still leaves you with questions.
-It’s meant to fit into the culmination, plus or minus, of season two.
+It’s meant to fit into the culmination, plus or minus, of Season 2.

 GamesBeat: The world looks beautiful.
 How do you then give people interesting things to do in it, mechanics that will keep them moving around?